Hypoglycemia refers to low levels of sugar, or glucose, in the blood. Hypoglycemia is not a disease, but it can indicate a health problem.

 Hypoglycemia and diabetes

-In both types of diabetes, the cells do not get enough energy.
+In both types of diabetes, the cells do not get enough energy from glucose.

-People with type 1 diabetes and some people with type 2 need to take insulin or other drugs to reduce their blood sugar levels.
+People with type 1 diabetes and some with type 2 diabetes need to take insulin or other medications to reduce their blood sugar levels.

-If the dose is too high, blood sugar levels can fall too far, leading to hypoglycemia.
+If the insulin dose is too high, blood sugar levels can fall too far, leading to hypoglycemia.

 Hypoglycemia can also occur if the person exercises more than usual or does not eat enough.